Approximate full conformal prediction in an RKHS

 {\emph{Choice of non-conformity function.}} It is actually possible to relax the requirement on the function $s$.
-To be more specific, let $s$ be a non-conformity function $s: \paren{y, u} \in \mathcal{Y} \times \mathcal{Y} \mapsto s(y, u) = \tilde{s} \paren{y - u}$, where $\tilde{s}$ is a non-negative, even, and increasing function over $\left[0, \infty\right)$.
-Then the full conformal prediction region resulting from this non-conformity function is the same as the one output by $s(y, u) = \abss{y - u}$.
+To be more specific, let $s$ be a non-conformity function $s: \paren{y, u} \in \mathcal{Y} \times \mathcal{Y} \mapsto s(y, u) = \widetilde{S} \paren{y - u}$, where $\widetilde{S}$ is a non-negative, even, and increasing function over $\left[0, \infty\right)$.
+Then the full-conformal prediction-region resulting from this non-conformity function is the same as the one output by $s(y, u) = \abss{y - u}$.
 Besides, the abolute value has been already considered by \citet{burnaev2016conformalized}, \citet{barber2021predictive}, \citet{ndiaye2022stable} to enumerate but a few.